Brock Romano ’12

 When Brock Romano ’12 enrolled as a sixth-grader at Milton Hershey School on April 2, 2006, he was excited to live near cows, have recreational opportunities, and most importantly, experience a home.

 “I was ecstatic with excitement because I never experienced a legitimate home.
 My family bounced up and down the East Coast,” Brock explained.
-“It was a privilege to be accepted into a place that had the consistent features of an actual home.”
+“It was a privilege to be accepted into a place that had the consistent features of actual home.”

 As a middle schooler at MHS, Brock didn’t know where he wanted to go in life.
 But as he took advantage of more opportunities provided to him at the school, doors opened.